2001 New Hampshire 300

 The 2001 New Hampshire 300 was a NASCAR Winston Cup race held at New Hampshire Motor Speedway.
 Originally scheduled to be run on September 16, 2001, the September 11 attacks forced a postponement of the race until November 23, 2001.
 Thus, the race served as the final event of the 2001 NASCAR Winston Cup Series season.

-The race was won by Robby Gordon, driving the #31 Lowe's Chevrolet for Richard Childress Racing.
+The race was won by Robby Gordon, driving the #31 Chevrolet for Richard Childress Racing.
 It was his first of three victories in the Cup Series and was the only one of the three that did not take place on a road course.

 Background

 The 9/11 attacks left the sports world in somewhat of disarray and NASCAR was no exception.
 The major issue that the Winston Cup Series had was that their last scheduled off week had been the week between the Dodge/Save Mart 350 at Sears Point at the end of June at the Pepsi 400 at Daytona in early July.
-There were no other open dates scheduled between then and the final race, the NAPA 500 in Atlanta, so NASCAR had two options: either cancel the New Hampshire 300 outright, or extend the season by one week and finish the season at Loudon instead of Atlanta.
+There were no other open dates scheduled between then and the final race, the NAPA 500 in Atlanta, so NASCAR had two options: either cancel the New Hampshire 300 outright or extend the season by one week and finish it in Loudon instead of Atlanta.

 NASCAR opted for the latter and rescheduled the New Hampshire 300 for the week after the NAPA 500, which resulted in the race being held on Thanksgiving weekend.
 The series' tire supplier, Goodyear, were tasked with coming up with a racing tire that could hold up against potentially hazardous conditions; the weather in New England, especially in New Hampshire, is significantly different in autumn than it is during the summer months when NASCAR typically visits Loudon and the possibility of the race being disrupted by wintry conditions and snow would have to be considered.

 With this in mind, NASCAR tenatively scheduled the New Hampshire 300 for Black Friday, November 23, 2001, the day after Thanksgiving; this allowed for two days of leeway in case the weather would cause a postponement.
 In the end, weather did not play a factor—in fact, the conditions at Loudon that day were unseasonably mild and the race went off as planned.
 Still, this was the latest date that a Cup Series season had ended since 1974, when the final points race was run on November 24 of that year.